 Another complication in the testosterone equation is that research has shown that insulin triggers testosterone to be released in women with PCOS (2).
 This means that if our blood sugars spike, causing a release of a lot of insulin, our testosterone levels are also going to rise, making our PCOS symptoms worse.
 This is another reason that a PCOS diet is crucial in managing our symptoms.

-Okay, so let’s have a look at the top 5 foods that you can include in your PCOS diet to lower your testosterone levels.
+Okay, so let’s have a look at the top 5 anti androgen foods for females that you can include in your PCOS diet to lower your testosterone levels.

 There was a recent case study done on one 31 year old woman with PCOS.
 She was prescribed 30g of flaxseeds per day for a period of 4 months.
 The study reports a 70 – 80% decrease in free and serum testosterone, as well as an improvement in hirsutism.
 Obviously this study should be taken with a pinch of salt: the results are based on one woman’s response to flaxseed.
 It may well be worth a try though.